Halloween SafetyHalloween

 bullet

 The number one item is to get extra home owners insurance for the nights that you will be allowing people to view your haunt.
 Nothing can spoil the fun more than a law suit because someone tripped and fell down.
-Most insurance companies can help you with the problem of extra insurance for the time needed, even if it's for a night. the expense of a nights insurance will far out-weigh what it could end up costing you with out it!
+Most insurance companies can help you with the problem of extra insurance for the time needed, even if it's for a single night.
+The expense of a nights insurance will far out-weigh what it could end up costing you without it!

 bullet

 When building your haunt, make sure that the walk ways are far enough away from things so that people can't trip over them or hurt themselves.
-This also is good for you, this means that your visitors won't be able to ruin your props and sets.
+This also is good for you, as it means that some rowdy visitors won't be able to ruin your props and sets.
 Some people just have to vandalize at this time of year and ruin it for others.

 bullet

 If you have a lot of Jack-O-Lanterns, you might want to try a battery powered light source or light sticks to light them instead of candles.
 This cuts down on the fire hazards, such as catching costumes or props on fire.
-Use something like batter powered pumpkin lights.
+Use something like Pumpkin Lights for a realistic candle look.

 bullet

-If you do use real candles, make sure there is no chance of anything blowing into the flames, no cloth, crepe paper streamers or anything that could start a fire.
+Your best bet is to just not use any live flame items but if you have to, make sure there is no chance of anything blowing into the flames, no cloth, crepe paper streamers or anything that could start a fire.

 bullet

 If you are using fake blood, make sure that it won't be coming in contact with anything stainable like visitors, pets and children.
-Not only is fake blood sticky but it can stain like crazy!
+Not only is some fake blood sticky but it can stain like crazy!
+Invest some money in a high quality fake blood like the kind at DearBloodyMary.com

 bullet